Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning: Numerical Results

-In this section, empirical evaluation of the algorithm is presented and compared against the naive implementation (no preconditioning) and RFF preconditioning.
-The datasets used are described in the supplementary appendix\cite{helicopter}.
-The number of data points is $n=100,000$, rank $k=50$, noise level $\beta=0.1,1$ and $l=60$.
-The most costly computation in the presented flow is the QR decomposition in Algorithm \ref{alg:ID_Sampling} which is $\mathcal{O}(nl^2)$, compared to $\mathcal{O}(nds)$ where $s$ the number of Gaussian components, therefore in order to maintain similar computational complexity, the number of Gaussian components was set to $\frac{l^2}{d}$, and therefore $s=1200$.
+In this section, empirical evaluation of the algorithm is presented and compared against the naive implementation (no preconditioning) and RFF preconditioning (\cite{avron_krr}).
+Comparing with \cite{avron_krr} is relatively straightforward, since both algorithms are similar as they both solve the KRR problem accurately by using a preconditioner.
+Part of the RFF algorithm can also be implemented using the FIG transform, while the algorithm suggested here, can be implemented by direct matrix multiplication.
+The Helicopter dataset described in \cite{helicopter} and the electric field dataset was generated by a simulator who generated a simple 3D field of $n=100,000$ points.
+The most costly computation in the preprocessing of the presented flow is the QR decomposition in Algorithm \ref{alg:ID_Sampling} and Algorithm \ref{alg:sparse_ID_Sampling} which is $\mathcal{O}(nl^2)$ and the cost of each iteration is of $\mathcal{O}(n+k^2)$.
+In the RFF method (\cite{avron_krr}) the preprocessing takes $\mathcal{O}(ns^2)$ operations and each iteration takes $\mathcal{O}(ns)$ operations, where $s$ is number of sine and cosine components in the RFF (i.e. the size of the preconditioner).
+Throughout the experiments, we made sure that the computational cost of the method suggested in this paper, is lower than the computational budget that was given to the RFF method.
+For simplicity, we used the same number of iterations for both methods.
 Figure \ref{fig:hel_100_main} shows the comparison between the distance $\Vert \alpha^*-\alpha^{(i)}\Vert_{K+\beta I}$, where $\alpha^*$ is the exact solution, and $\alpha^{(i)}$ is the solution at iteration $i$.

-\begin{rem} It is important to note that each iteration of the proposed algorithm is $\mathcal{O}(n+k^2)$, while every iteration of RFF is $\mathcal{O}(nl^2+k^2)$ for $s=\frac{l^2}{d}$.
-For $n \gg k^2$, each RFF iteration is asymptotically more costly in terms of run-time complexity by a factor of $k^2$. \end{rem} \begin{rem} When the spectral decay is fast, a small $k$ will be sufficient for satisfying results. \end{rem}
+\begin{rem} Each iteration of the proposed algorithm is $\mathcal{O}(n+k^2)$, while every iteration of RFF is $\mathcal{O}(ns)$.
+For $n \gg k^2$, each RFF iteration is asymptotically more costly in terms of run-time complexity by a factor of $s$. \end{rem} \begin{rem} When the spectral decay is fast, a small $k$ will be sufficient for satisfying results. \end{rem}